anniehedgpeth/go-kata/README.md

 # Getting Started

+## Setup

 * Set up Go.
 * Create directory `$GOPATH/src/github.com/anniehedgpeth`
 * Run `git clone https://github.com/anniehedgpeth/go-kata.git`

-Every time you start the kata
+## Every time you start the kata

+* Close slack and email
+* Set a timer for 30 minutes
 * Create a new branch `20190104-annie`
 * Check into that branch
 * Never merge to master
+* When the timer goes off, quit

 # Kata